0xproflupin/solana-durable-nonces/README.md

 * The app is live on:
 [**https://durable-nonces-demo.vercel.app/**](https://durable-nonces-demo.vercel.app/)

-* Information on how to use the dapp can be found here:
+* Information on how to use the dapp can be found [here](https://github.com/0xproflupin/solana-durable-nonces/blob/main/durable-nonces-demo/README.md#how-to-use-the-dapp)

-* Information on how to build the dapp locally can be found here:
+* Information on how to build the dapp locally can be found [here](https://github.com/0xproflupin/solana-durable-nonces/blob/main/durable-nonces-demo/README.md#how-to-build-the-dapp-locally)

 ## Durable Nonce Applications